Sup2point0/Assort/~poetry/The Programmer's Plight.md

 Brain-fried and bleary-eyed, you sigh in defeat,
 Tonight there will be no leaving this seat.

-Pump up the caffeine, no pain no game!
+Pump up the caffeine, no pain no gain!
 Get the hardcore glitch hop flowing through our veins
 “Let’s do this!” we cry.
 “No time like the present!”
 3 hours later do we realise – this bug ain’t so pleasant.

-For the eigth time, you collapse on the desk in despair,
+For the eighth time, you collapse on the desk in despair,
 *This* close to tearing out your last strand of hair.
 We’re on our own here bois, this is unchartered ground –
 Not even r/learnprogramming threads were found.